HHQC-report/Quantum_Walk/Quantum walk summary.md

 [2] [Thomas G. Wong, Unstructured Search by Random and Quantum Walk.](https://arxiv.org/abs/2011.14533)

 [3] [François Le Gall, Improved Quantum Algorithm for Triangle Finding via Combinatorial Arguments](https://arxiv.org/abs/1407.0085)

+<a id="improvement" />DD

+- The first quantized version [2] of Arora- Kale approach used the Gibbs Sampler from Ref.
+[3] to achieve the quantum advantage.
+- The followup work [4] use amplitude estimation.